 6.4 Other initiatives

 There are a number of initiatives run by the European Commission that are of interest to the users of HEInnovate.
-In this section, you can learn more about various initiatives that support innovation and entrepreneurship among higher education institutions.
+In this section of the website, you can learn more about the HEInnovate for EIT HEI Initiative.